 Whole Masoor Dal is a delicious Indian red lentil recipe that is easy to cook, healthy, and tastes fabulous.
 This lentil soup is a great source of vegetarian protein.
 Here is how to make it.

 Here are some more Dal Recipes, that can be prepared for your everyday meals – North Indian Style Toor Dal, Dal Palak, Gujarati Dal, Navratan Dal, Dhuli Urad Dal, Lauki Chana Dal, Malwa Dal, Palak Chana Dal, and Dal Amritsari.

 Masoor Dal is a lentil soup that is prepared by boiling the soaked brown dal and giving it a nice desi ghee tadka.

-Whole Masoor is also known by the name of Sabut Masoor, Khadi Masoor, Akha Masoor or Whole Brown Lentils and is dark brown in color.
-This dal is consumed as a part of our main course meal and if you wish you can also pack it in your office or kids’ lunch box as well.
+Whole Masoor is also known by the name of Sabut Masoor, Khadi Masoor, Akha Masoor, or Whole Brown Lentils and is dark brown in color.
+This lentil dish is consumed as a part of our main course meal and if you wish you can also pack it in your office or kids’ lunch box as well.

 The only difference which would arise is that the pink dal will get cooked only in one whistle whereas the brown dal would take you around 3-4 whistles on medium flame.